sophiiixy/personal-web/README.md

 Tool used to create the web pages: MS visual studio 2019

-Tool used to upload the server: FileZilla
+Tool used to upload to the server: FileZilla